Skip to content

 Vacation Rental Properties

-Tourism-driven markets like CancĂşn, Playa del Carmen, Puerto Vallarta, Los Cabos, and Tulum attract millions of visitors annually.
+Tourism-driven markets like CancΓΊn, Playa del Carmen, Puerto Vallarta, Los Cabos, Tulum, and Mexico City attract millions of visitors annually.
 Short-term vacation rentals can generate strong returns during peak seasons, though seasonality creates income variability.
+Note that Mexican STR income is also subject to IVA (16% VAT) in addition to income tax.

 Vacation rental success depends heavily on location quality, property condition, professional management, and marketing.
 Properties with ocean views, pool access, or prime walkability command significant premiums in both purchase price and rental rates.